mih/Psignifit-3.x/doc-src/INSTALL_WINDOWS.rst

 `sourceforge <http://sourceforge.net/projects/psignifit/files/>`_ and run it.
 Follow the instructions on the screen.
 At the end of the installation, you will be asked whether you want to add psignifit-cli to your environment path.
 You should leave this box checked.
-You will not be able to use psignifit from within matlab if you uncheck this box!
+You will not be able to use psignifit from within Matlab if you uncheck this box!

 Testing your installation